baking-bad/tezos-on-tezos/michelson_vm/README.md

 ![trace](https://i.imgur.com/EGew4G1.png?)

-Also note, that `vm::Error` has a special method `print` that will write to stdout all the error details plus backtrace if it exists.
+Also note, that `michelson_vm::Error` has a special method `print` that will write to stdout all the error details plus backtrace if it exists.